 Oregon State University

-Situated in central western Oregon, Corvallis is known primarily as being the home of Oregon State University.
+Situated in central western Oregon, Corvallis is known primarily as the home of Oregon State University.
 Corvallis is a stunning place to go to college.
 This college town is perfect for someone who loves the outdoors.
 Corvallis has over 100 miles of multi-use trails.
 They can all be accessed from town and lead out into the surrounding area.
-Many of the trails are dog friendly too.
+Many of the trails are dog-friendly, too.
 Some of the more popular trails take you to the amazing views of Chip Ross State Park and Marys Peak.
-For the nature lovers, Corvallis is home to 465 species of birds.
+For nature lovers, Corvallis is home to 465 species of birds.
 There are several state parks, arboretums, and wildlife refuges too.

 Corvallis has a great food and drink scene.
 This college town has six craft breweries.
 There is also a very popular cider house.
 It is only a short drive to over two dozen wineries.
 Corvallis has a great food scene that prides itself on locally sourced ingredients.
 Every Wednesday and Saturday from April to November, Corvallis has a very popular farmer’s market.

 Corvallis has some unique and fun festivals year-round.
-There is live music, rodeos, the Benton County Fair, and a Renaissance Fair.
-Popular events include the Red White and Blue Riverfront Festival and Septembeerfest.
-There is something for everyone in this college town.
+This beloved college town has popular events like the Red White and Blue Riverfront Festival and Septembeerfest: There are:

 Manhattan, Kansas